What Are the Risks of Alcohol Poisoning?

 How to Help a Person Experiencing Alcohol Poisoning

-- Call 911 immediately.
+- Call 911.

-- Stay with the person until professional help arrives.
+- Stay with the person until emergency help arrives.

 What NOT to Do When Someone Has Symptoms of Alcohol Poisoning

-- Lay the person on their back.
+- Lay them on their back.

 Treatment for Alcohol Poisoning